Klaus J. Behrendt: Life and education

-Behrendt was born in Hamm, North Rhine-Westphalia, the son of a pediatrician, he grew up in Ibbenbüren in North Rhine-Westphalia, where he learned the profession of a mining mechanic.
+Behrendt was born in Hamm, North Rhine-Westphalia, the son of a pediatrician, he grew up in Ibbenbüren in North Rhine-Westphalia, where he trained as a mining mechanic.
 After completing his civil service, he then took acting lessons from 1981 to 1984 at the Hamburg drama school stage studio with Hedi Höpfner (another actress) and then joined a festival engagement at the Theater Bremen.
-He performed there until 1988 in various works including Danton's Death (by Georg Büchner), The Seagull (Chekov), A Midsummer Night's Dream (Shakespeare) or Three Sisters (Chekov).
+He performed there until 1988 in various works, including Danton's Death (by Georg Büchner), The Seagull (Chekov), A Midsummer Night's Dream (Shakespeare) and Three Sisters (Chekov).

 Career

-Behrendt launched his television career in 1989, with a role in the television series Rote Erde as 'Jupp Kowalla'.
+Behrendt launched his television career in 1989, with a role in the television series Rote Erde as Jupp Kowalla.

-Behrendt gained great popularity from 1992 to 1994 and again since 1997 through his role as investigator Max Ballauf in the WDR crime series Tatort.
-He was initially as assistant to Commissar Flemming (Martin Lüttge) in Düsseldorf, later he was commissary leader with his colleague 'Freddy Schenk' (Dietmar Bär) in Cologne.
-In 1990, in the Tatort episode 234 (Schimanski's weapon) Behrendt had taken an supporting role as 'Erwin Spilonska'.
+Behrendt gained great popularity from 1992 to 1994 and then from 1997 onward with his role as investigator Max Ballauf in the WDR crime series Tatort.
+He was initially an assistant to Kommissar Flemming (Martin Lüttge) in Düsseldorf, later he was an investigative unit leader with his colleague Freddy Schenk (Dietmar Bär) in Cologne.
+In the 1990 Tatort episode 234 (Schimanski's weapon) Behrendt previously had a supporting role as Erwin Spilonska.

-From 1995 to 1997, Behrendt appeared in the Sat.1 series A.S. the leading role of private investigator 'Alexander Stein', in had 29 episodes.
-In the Sat.1 television movie production The Miracle of Lengede (or A Light in Dark Places), Behrendt was seen as a miner, his original profession.
-The film directed by Kaspar Heidelbach won a Grimme Award in 2004.
+From 1995 to 1997, Behrendt appeared in the Sat.1 series A.S. the leading role of private investigator Alexander Stein, in 29 episodes.
+In the Sat.1 television movie production The Miracle of Lengede (or A Light in Dark Places), Behrendt appeared as a miner, his original profession.
+The film, directed by Kaspar Heidelbach, won a Grimme Award in 2004.

 In the spring of 2005, Behrendt played the lead role in the ZDF television series Kanzleramt, as the fictional Chancellor Andreas Weyer.
-In 2006, he acted again with his colleague and friend, Dietmar Bär in Der Untergang der Pamir (on 'The Sinking of the Pamir') directed by Kaspar Heidelbach, a two-part catastrophe drama for the sinking of the German ship Pamir.
+In 2006, he acted again with his colleague and friend Dietmar Bär in Der Untergang der Pamir (The Sinking of the Pamir) directed by Kaspar Heidelbach, a two-part catastrophe drama on the sinking of the German ship Pamir.
 In 2007, he played in the ARD television drama Einfache Leute (Simple people) alongside Barbara Auer, as a family man hiding his homosexuality.

 Behrendt is a member of the Bundesverband Schauspiel (Federal Association of Acting, BFFS).